Special Functions for Heat Kernel Expansion: Conclusion

-In our paper, we have defined two families of new functions ($\Psi$ and $\Phi$), and also have used them to find the Hankel transform of the heat kernel (\ref{K_0}).
+In our paper we have defined two families of new functions ($\Psi$ and $\Phi$), and have used them to find the Hankel transform of the local part of the heat kernel (\ref{K_0}).
 We believe that such calculations are very useful and important because they lead to a set of non-trivial relations, that allow us to study the transformations of the heat kernel.
-For example, the usual integration leads to the Green function.
-Other applications are listed in the Section \ref{apl}.
+For example, the usual integration leads to the Green's function.
+Other applications are listed in Section \ref{apl}.

 Separately, we pay attention to the fact that we perform all calculations locally, when $x,y\in U\subset M$.
-Moreover, we assume that $x\sim y$.
+Moreover, in some cases we assume that $x\sim y$.
 This is necessary in order to be able to uniquely construct the Synge's function $\sigma(x,y)$ and the Seeley--DeWitt coefficients $a_n (x,y)$.
 This raises interesting questions.
 In what cases is it possible to abandon locality and conduct reasoning globally?
-What restrictions should be imposed on the manifold $M$?

-Let us assume that we were able to continue the function definitions in $U$ in such a way, that all the function properties would be preserved.
-This means that we have abandoned the condition $x\sim y$.
+Another problem can be related to investigation of products of the functions.
+Let $x,y\in U$.
 Consider the following integral

 Of course we have no ability to calculate the integral explicitly, but we can give some discussions for special cases.
 Let $d$ be odd and $p=d/2-k$, where $k\in\mathbb{N}$, then if we apply the operator $A$ several times we get the delta-function under the integral.
-It means that $A^kh_{p,n}=\Psi_{n}^\sigma$.
+This means that $A^kh_{p,n}=\Psi_{n}^\sigma$.
 Another example is the following.
 Let $d$ be even and $p=d/2-k$, where $k\in\mathbb{N}$, then we obtain $A^kh_{p,n}=0$.
 The same reasoning are possible for $\Phi$-functions.

 Here we make some obvious remarks on the spectrum of the operator $A+m^2$.
 In Section \ref{sec:pro}, we assumed that such an operator has exclusively positive eigenvalues.
-If we have a non-positive value of the spectral parameter, then the integral along the $\mathbb{R}_+$ will diverge.
+If we have a non-positive value of the spectral parameter, then the integral along $\mathbb{R}_+$ will diverge.
 Therefore, we must add the projector on the positive component of the spectrum in all our calculations.

 If we assume that the manifold $M$ has a boundary, then the heat kernel must satisfy boundary conditions.
 Such an assumption changes the asymptotic expansion (\ref{K_0}) and it should have additional correction terms.
 This means that the case of manifolds with a boundary must be considered separately and is not within the scope of this paper.